-Foreign Office.
+Foreign Office,

 November 2nd, 1917.

 November Ald, 1917.

-Dear Lord Rothschild, I have much pleasure in conveying to you, on behalf of His Majesty's Government, the following declaration of sympathy with Jewish Zionist aspirations which has been submitted to, and approved by, the Cabinet His Majesty's Government view with favour the establishment in Palestine of a national home for the Jewish people, and will use their best endeavours to ALL facilitate the achievement of this object. it being clearly understood that nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine, or the rights and political status enjoyed by Jews in any and the second sec other country" I should be grateful if you would bring this declaration to the knowledge of the Zionist Federation.
-10 . un Ano Jan 13 up NVNS C SMm June , , , , , , , , , , , , , , , , , , , the second se
+Dear Lord Rothschild,

+I have much pleasure in conveying to you, on

+behalf of His Majesty's Government, the following

+declaration of sympathy with Jewish Zionist aspirations

+which has been submitted to, and approved by, the Cabinet

+His Majesty's Government view with favour the

+establishment in Palestine of a national home for the

+Jewish people, and will use their best endeavours to ALL

+facilitate the achievement of this object. it being

+clearly understood that nothing shall be done which

+may prejudice the civil and religious rights of

+existing non-Jewish communities in Palestine, or the

+rights and political status enjoyed by Jews in any And the second s

+other country"

+I should be grateful if you would bring this

+declaration to the knowledge of the Zionist Federation.

+10

+1. une

+Ano Jan 13 up

+NVNS a Sim State of the second sec

+June

+, in the second s the second s